 Staff Training - The Health Services Administrator/Manager of the health services unit shall maintain current copies of licenses, accreditation, and certifications of the professional health care staff as appropriate.
-All health care services staff shall participate in facility orientation and training comparable to that provided in CDCR.
+All health care services staff shall participate in facility orientation and training in accordance with Facility, ACA and NCCHC standards.